 Dropbox is a sponsored partner of eduGAIN and InCommon, and supports these standards.
-This article details how to enable eduGAIN- or InCommon-supported SSO for your Dropbox Business account.
+This article details how to enable eduGAIN- or InCommon-supported single sign-on (SSO) for your Dropbox team account.

 InCommon Federation, commonly shortened to InCommon, is a framework for trustworthy shared management of access to online resources.
 It is specific to the US market.